carldata/hp-time-series/README.md

-# Highly Performant D3-based Typescript-controlled React-Redux Time Series Chart
+# Highly Performant D3-based (from) Typescript-Compiled React-Redux Time Series Chart

 Due to relative simplicty, one can also treat this repo as a good React Redux Bootstrap Typescript D3 Starter Kit